-This discussion and analysis is intended to serve as an introduction to the BOCES basic financial statements.
-The BOCES basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to financial statements.
+This discussion and analysis is intended to serve as an introduction to BOCES' basic financial statements.
+BOCES' basic financial statements are comprised of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to financial statements.
 This report also contains other supplementary information.

-Government-wide financial statements.
-The government-wide financial statements are designed to provide readers with a broad overview of the BOCES finances, in a manner similar to a private-sector business.
+Government-wide Financial Statements.
+The government-wide financial statements are designed to provide readers with a broad overview of BOCES' finances, in a manner similar to a private-sector business.

-The statement of net assets presents information on all of the BOCES assets and liabilities, with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the BOCES is improving or deteriorating.
+The statement of net position presents information on all of BOCES' assets and liabilities, with the difference between the two reported as net assets.
+Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of BOCES is improving or deteriorating.

-The statement of activities presents information showing how the BOCES net assets changed during the most recent fiscal year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+The statement of activities presents information showing how BOCES' net assets changed during the most recent fiscal year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods.

-Both of the government-wide financial statements identify functions of the BOCES that are principally to be supported by the Adams County BOCES Self Insurance Pool management fees.
-The governmental activities of the BOCES include the management and operation of the Self Insurance Pool for its member public school districts and providing risk management and safety services to the members.
+Both of the government-wide financial statements identify functions of BOCES that are principally to be supported by the Adams County BOCES Self Insurance Pool management fees.
+The governmental activities of BOCES include the management and operation of the Self Insurance Pool for its member public school districts and providing risk management and safety services to the members.
 The government-wide financial statements can be found on pages 1-2 of this report.

-Fund financial statements.
+Fund Financial Statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-The BOCES, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-The BOCES only has a general fund, which is a governmental fund.
+BOCES, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+BOCES only has a general fund, which is a governmental fund.

-Governmental funds.
+Governmental Funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.